MuratCKoc/01.VBA/README.md

 ## Instructions

-* Create a script that will loop through all the stocks for one year and output the following information.
+* I created a script that will loop through all the stocks for one year and output the following information.

   - [x] The ticker symbol.